gardehal/python-playlist/README.md

 ## TODO

+- playback option to replay stream
 - option to fetch when on the last stream in playlist with fetch enabled?
-- playback option to replay stream
 - add names of things, like when deleting streams from playlist (better feedback for user) - and confirmation y/n
 - fix some of the index/int usage, should use consistent index/count in printing
+- pad indexes to 3-4 chars to prevent dumb indentation
+- duplicate name check function? same videos (songs) from different sources can be added and not trigger duplication check
 - print lists etc. in alphabetical order, add prop for favourite playlists, printed in special block at the top (or bottom)
-- duplicate name check function? same videos (songs) from different sources can be added and not trigger duplication check

 - play local/directory streams
 - support for mp3s